ironmanfpv/Algebraic-Equation-GPT4/README.md

 Text, Image to Text and Speech to text capabilities were incrementally integrated with the GPT.<br>
 Read the documentation.

-To use it, follow Section A and B, have your OPEN AI API key ready, enjoy the app !
+To use it, follow Section A and B, have your OpenAI API key ready, enjoy the app !

-## A. Generate OPENAI API keys ##
+## A. Generate OpenAI API keys ##
-1. Access OPENAI>API via Sign up or Log in.
+1. Access OpenAI>API via Sign up or Log in.
 2. Click settings (Nut icon on top right, beside profile).
 3. Left Column, under organisation >API Keys> + Create New Secret Key.
 4. Select Key owned by you> Type in Name>Select Default project > Click Create Secret Key.